shnallapeddi/PregnancyToChildHealth/README.md

 - **data/** contains the raw and cleaned data files
 - **docs/** contains the project documentation and additional resources

-### e.
-The Instructions to Build the App from Source Code
+### V. The Instructions to Build the App from Source Code

-1. Clone the repository to your local machine:
+1.